-Although the applicant's course program is but one of several elements taken into consideration by the admission committee, English, foreign languages, and mathematics are so necessary to intellectual growth and attainment that sustained study of each in secondary school is expected.
-The following program is desirable: English, four years with continued practice in writing; foreign language, four years of one language (rather than two years each of two languages), preferably continued through the final year of secondary school; mathematics, four years of college preparatory mathematics, also preferably continued through the final year of secondary school.
+Although the applicant's course program is but one of several elements taken into consideration by the admission committee, English, language courses, and mathematics are so necessary to intellectual growth and attainment that sustained study of each in secondary school is expected.
+The following program is recommended: English, four years with continued practice in writing; language courses, four years of one language; mathematics, four years including calculus for students interested in engineering.

 Princeton grants advanced placement for some college-level studies completed prior to matriculation.
 For information, see the advanced placement section of this catalog.

 Students may apply for first-year admission to Princeton either through single-choice early action or through regular decision.
 Students seeking entrance to Princeton must submit the Common Application, plus a required graded written paper.
 Detailed application instructions and additional information concerning admission procedures, application fees, optional arts supplements, alumni interviews, standardized testing requirements, and notification date, may be found at the Office of Admission website.
 Inquiries about admission can be made by contacting the Office of Admission.